telerik/fiddler-everywhere-docs/introduction.md

 # Welcome to Fiddler Everywhere!

-Progress® Telerik® Fiddler™ Everywhere is a web-debugging tool that inspects, edits, and logs all HTTP(S) traffic, and issue requests between your computer and the Internet, and fiddles with incoming and outgoing data.
+Progress® Telerik® Fiddler™ Everywhere is a web-debugging tool that monitors, inspects, edits, and logs all HTTP(S) traffic, and issue requests between your computer and the Internet, and fiddles with incoming and outgoing data.
 It is a high performance, cross-platform proxy for any browser, system, or platform.

 ![Fiddler Everywhere main screen](./images/menu/fiddler-main-screen.png )